botanyhelp/botanyhelp.github.io/docs/software/android.md

-# Android
+## Android

+Learning android programming means learning java programming first.
+New programmers cannot do better than Head First Java by Kathy Sierra, Bert Bates.
+The very best (and very difficult) book on Java is The Java Programming Language by Arnold, Gosling and Holmes.
+Bruce Eckel's Thinking in Java 4th edition provides very efficient learning.
+Learning to program in Java is a steep climb that takes years before comfort sets in.

-Almost all of these apps are available on the Google Play Store.
+Almost all of the apps on this page are available on the Google Play Store.
 About half were written in Eclipse and half in Android Studio.
-Most of them have a read only embedded database, usually sqlite, with great data.
-All of them run on almost every phone.
+Many of them have a read only embedded database, usually sqlite, with great data.
+All of them run on almost every android phone.
 Almost every one reports zero crashes.
 Most of these apps were written in a few days with simple coding and standard patterns.
 Most of them have data shared under this license:

 https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution&#8211;ShareAlike_3.0_Unported_License